-In this same tradition Dr. Boyle offers a semi-weekly Wednesday evening Analysis Salon from his studio in Philadelphia.
-Each evening begins with a 7-7:30 wine and cheese cocktail hour, followed by an analysis lecture from 7:30-8:30, and concludes with a light refreshment and discussion to follow.
+In this same tradition Dr. Boyle offers Wednesday evening Analysis Salons from his studio in Philadelphia.
+Each evening begins with a 7-7:30 wine and cheese reception, an analysis lecture from 7:30-8:30, and light refreshment and discussion to follow.
 Don't live near Philadelphia?
 Each lecture can be streamed live or watched anytime thereafter.

-In-person Season 3 all-access: $200 Streaming Season 3 all-access: $150
+In-person Season 5 all-access: $160 Streaming live/anytime Season 5 all-access: $110

 Analysis Salon Season 3